-You are asked to assess the proposal/report against a number of criteria.
-These criteria may vary according to the scheme or call that the proposal has been submitted to.
-Prompts are provided as a reminder of those issues that are likely to be most significant in determining the overall merit of a proposal.
-A full justification for your assessment of the proposal should be included in each section: please provide as full a response as you believe you are qualified to.
+You are asked to assess the application/report against a number of criteria.
+These criteria may vary according to the scheme or call that the application has been submitted to.
+Prompts are provided as a reminder of those issues that are likely to be most significant in determining the overall merit of an application.
+A full justification for your assessment of the application should be included in each section: please provide as full a response as you believe you are qualified to.

-You are asked throughout to assess “the proposal” but please be clear that this means the ideas, concepts and approaches contained therein not the specific form of the document itself.
-The clarity of presentation may help or hinder your ability to review a proposal, so a comment to this effect would be appropriate, but this should not become in any form a competition in stylish writing.
+You are asked throughout to assess “the application” but please be clear that this means the ideas, concepts and approaches contained therein not the specific form of the document itself.
+The clarity of presentation may help or hinder your ability to review an application, so a comment to this effect would be appropriate, but this should not become in any form a competition in stylish writing.
 Elegance of presentation is not of itself an assessment criterion for an EPSRC grant!

 It is important that EPSRC funds are used ethically and responsibly but this is mainly assured by requiring that universities have in place and operate appropriate ethical approval processes.
 Ethical considerations should not therefore normally be an assessment criterion and you should not take these into account when making your assessment.

-If the proposal is in a subject or area that causes you serious personal concern, to the extent that you feel you cannot provide an objective review, then you should decline to review the proposal giving the reason as other, and stating “ethical issues” in the comment box.
-If you have a concern that the proposal raises ethical issues that have not been clearly identified or addressed, then you should raise this directly with EPSRC who will need to make a policy decision on how the proposal should be treated.
+If the application is in a subject or area that causes you serious personal concern, to the extent that you feel you cannot provide an objective review, then you should decline to review the application giving the reason as other, and stating “ethical issues” in the comment box.
+If you have a concern that the application raises ethical issues that have not been clearly identified or addressed, then you should raise this directly with EPSRC who will need to make a policy decision on how the application should be treated.

-This proposal has been submitted in response to a published call.
-You are asked to read that call document and to make your assessment of the proposal within the context of the aims, objectives and specific assessment criteria for that call.
-The call document can be found via the EPSRC Calls page.
+This application has been submitted in response to a published call.
+You are asked to read that call document and to make your assessment of the application within the context of the aims, objectives and specific assessment criteria for that call.
+The call document can be found on the EPSRC web page

-Please also note that with any fellowship call, you make your assessment of the proposal within the context of the aims, objectives and specific assessment criteria for fellowships in general.
-The assessment criteria can be found on the EPSRC Fellowships page.
+Please also note, that with any fellowship call you make your assessment of the application within the context of the aims, objectives and specific assessment criteria for fellowships in general

 There is no simple definition of excellence.
-Proposals may build directly on prior work, or may involve a speculative leap forward.
-It may involve progress along an established research direction or a tangential switch into a new or different area, or may bring together expertise and approaches from different discipline areas.
-All of these approaches could demonstrate excellence so your judgement should not simply be based on which approach has been adopted.
+Proposals may build directly on prior work or may involve a speculative leap forward.
+It may involve progress along an established research direction or a tangential switch into a new or different area or may bring together expertise and approaches from different discipline areas.
+All these approaches could demonstrate excellence so your judgement should not simply be based on which approach has been adopted.